wikindx/wikindx/release/README.txt

     server.
 Don't forget to switch $WIKINDX_TRUNK_VERSION = TRUE;

-24. When the components are ready commit them to SVN and don't change them anymore because their signature must be definitively fixed in the tagged version.
+24. When the components are ready commit them to SVN and don't change them anymore because their signature must be definitively fixed.

 II.
 Website preparation